 From there, you can weigh the costs and benefits of taking an in-house versus outsourced approached.
-Whether you choose to equip your in-house team with these skills or by working with another department or a vendor.
-If you consult with an outside vendor as part of your evaluation process on your ability to develop training in-house you’ll be better equipped to provide perspective on your immediate needs.
+Whether you choose to equip your in-house team with needed skills or team with another department or outside company.
+By consulting with an outside vendor as part of your evaluation process on your ability to develop training in-house you’ll be better equipped to provide perspective on your immediate needs.
 (See Learning and Development: Why Hire an Outside Company? for some advantages to this approach).

 Accessible Elearning Solutions: Why Make your Training Accessible?
 One in five people in the United States has a disability.
 For many of them, much of today’s online content can be virtually impossible to use.
 Inaccessible online training creates barriers to learning, and can impede job performance.

 Learning Dispatch Series on Learning & Development Roles

 - The Importance of Using Roles When Developing Learning

 - Instructional Designer and Course Developer: One Person or Two?

 - The Indispensable Role of Clients in Learning Projects

 - Graphic Designers: Do You Need One on Your Learning Development Team?

 - Accessibility Expertise: Determining Where It Belongs in Elearning Development